 - It must be a DNS subdomain: a series of DNS tags separated by dots

-- The maximum length is 253 characters.
+- The length can be up to 253 characters.

 - The last character must be followed by a

 A name is a required part of a key.
 Naming requirements:

 - The length can be up to 63 characters.

 - May contain lowercase Latin letters, numbers, hyphens, underscores, and periods.

 - The first and the last characters must be a letter or number.

 For managing node labels, see Managing Kubernetes cluster node labels.